brorarangers/brorarangers.github.io/_posts/2016-06-23-irn-bru-cup-draw.md

 **Or perhaps an occasion to renew an old rivalry.**

-The draw for the first round of the IRN-Bru Cup took place this morning at Hampden Park.
+The draw for the first round of the IRN-BRU Cup took place this morning at Hampden Park.

 **North Section**